 The purpose of this step is to be able to have important information at your fingertips no matter whether you can access your electronic contact information system or not.

-You should include whatever types of contact information are most important to you, but most likely including your spouse and kids' numbers, physicians and dentists contact info, along with frequently called numbers for your work, other family, and friends.
+You should include whatever types of contact information are most important to you, but most likely including your spouse and kids' numbers, along with frequently called numbers for your work, other family, and friends.
 You may have other contact information types of categories to add to this too, depending on your life circumstances.